Redskin: College and secondary school teams

 College teams that formerly used the name changed voluntarily; the University of Utah became the Utah Utes in 1972, Miami University (of Ohio) became the RedHawks in 1997 and Southern Nazarene University became the Crimson Storm in 1998.

-The number of high schools using the Redskins name has been in steady decline (some of which closed or merged), with 37 remaining.
+The number of high schools using the Redskins name has been in steady decline (some of which closed or merged), with 36 remaining.
 In a survey conducted in 2013, 40% had local efforts to change the name, while 28 high schools in 18 states had done so.
 By December 2017, the number of high school "Redskins" had continued to decline from 62 to 49, including four affected by a 2015 California law.
 In 2019, Teton High School in Idaho and in March 2020 Paw Paw High School in Michigan retired the name.
 The rate of change increased following the decision by the Washington Football Team, Anderson High School in Ohio and Clinton Community Schools in Michigan changing immediately, followed by La Veta High School in Colorado., Union High School (Tulsa, Oklahoma), Wichita North High School, Cuyahoga Heights High School in Ohio and Saranac High School in Saranac, Michigan.
 In April, 2022 the Sandusky Community Schools Board of Education voted to retire its mascot at the end of the school year.
+In June 2024, the Oriskany, New York high school mascot became the Skyhawks.

 Some communities have been sharply divided, with long-term residents seeking to keep the mascot while newcomers being open to change.
 In Driggs, Idaho, the deciding factor was the participation of local tribes advocating change.
 Other school districts made changes with little opposition.
 The school board for Cuyahoga Heights Ohio voted unanimously to retire their mascot following the decision by the Cleveland Indians to become the Guardians.
 The Wichita school board followed the recommendations of a committee appointed to examine the issue.